apptainer/apptainer-admindocs/configfiles.rst

 .. _singularity_configfiles:

 ###################################
- {Singularity} Configuration Files
+ {Project} Configuration Files
 ###################################

-As a {Singularity} Administrator, you will have access to various configuration files, that will let you manage container resources, set security restrictions and configure network options etc, when installing {Singularity} across the system.
+As a {Project} Administrator, you will have access to various configuration files, that will let you manage container resources, set security restrictions and configure network options etc, when installing {Project} across the system.
 All of these files can be found in ``/usr/local/etc/singularity`` by default for installations from source (though the location may differ based on options passed during the installation).
 For installations from RPM or Deb packages